He surfs, and he's silvery.

 - The Messiah: Usually presented in this fashion to the point of nearly being a Crystal Dragon Jesus.

-- The Worf Effect: A lot of his cameo/guest appearances often come down to this.
-Although he doesn't always lose, simply being able to smack around the Silver Surfer is enough to establish at threat.
+- The Worf Effect: Like Galactus, a lot of his cameo/guest appearances often come down to this.
+Although he doesn't always lose, simply being able to smack around the Silver Surfer is enough to establish a threat.